UniversalDependencies/docs-automation/valdan/README.txt

 |     +- githook.pl
 +- githook.pl ---> symlink to docs-automation/valdan/githook.pl

+You must configure your web server to follow symlinks for this to work.
+Otherwise the server will send '403 Forbidden' back to Github, and it will not invoke the script.
+If you cannot configure your web server, maybe you have to use a hard link or just a copy of the script.

 The UD data repositories must be cloned via the HTTPS protocol (as opposed to SSH) because the CGI scripts run under the user www-data and cannot use my personal SSH key to sign in to Github.
 Their files and subfolders must grant rwx permissions